alexbosworth/balanceofsatoshis/README.md

 // Output the sum total of remote channel liquidity bos inbound-liquidity

+// Increase inbound liquidity to the node bos increase-inbound-liquidity

 // Outputs the sum total of local channel liquidity bos outbound-liquidity